makersacademy/chitter-challenge/README.md

 This is my Makers weekend challenge for week 4.

 ### User stories
-(:heavy_check_mark: bellow means the user story has been implemented, :construction: bellow means the user story is in progress)
+(:heavy_check_mark: below means the user story has been implemented, :construction: below means the user story is in progress, :x: below means the user story has not yet been implemented)

 ```
 As a Maker